intro-sde/item-search/README.md

 RESTful service for searching items based on keywords in database.

 The following method for the https://sde-item-search-ws.herokuapp.com/search endpoint is available in this service:
-- @GET | [keyword] | Returns list of items that contains the given keyword.
+- @GET | [keyword] | Returns list of items that contains the given keywords.

-TODO:
-update SearchItems.java with restaurant columns
+For example https://sde-item-search-ws.herokuapp.com/search?keyword=Toscana Cycling gives back the list of activities with topic=Cycling and city=Toscana.

 Reference:
 Recombee API (version 1.6.0), Available at: https://docs.recombee.com/api.html.